By using this site, you agree to the Privacy Policy and Terms of Use.

 Section

-The first use of DNA evidence in a U.S. courtroom occurred in 1987 during the Tommie Lee Andrews case, marking a revolutionary milestone in criminal justice.
+The first use of DNADNA, or Deoxyribonucleic Acid, is the genetic material found in cells, composed of a double helix structure.
+It serves as the genetic blueprint for all living organisms.
+More evidence in a U.S. courtroom occurred in 1987 during the Tommie Lee Andrews case, marking a revolutionary milestone in criminal justice.
 Since then, DNA analysis has transformed investigations, contributing to over 375 wrongful convictions overturned and countless perpetrators brought to justice (Innocence Project, 2023).

 Prosecutors regard DNA evidence as a cornerstone of modern courtroom strategy.
 This microscopic biological blueprint can place suspects at crime scenes, link seemingly unrelated crimes, and provide scientific clarity to build compelling cases.